 Image Credit: Got Credit

-From September 2016, you will be able to access a government-backed non means-tested student loan of up to £10,000 to help pay for your Master’s degree.
+From September 2016, you are able to access a government-backed non means-tested student loan of up to £11,222 to help pay for your Master’s degree.

 A Master’s course currently costs on average £8,000 and funding has traditionally been achieved through commercial loans, one-off scholarships, grants and sponsorships, and occasionally charitable help.

 However, following the Chancellor’s November 2015 spending review this new loans system has been put in place to help make courses more accessible for those with limited funding options.